Assessments

 (WIAT-III)

-The WIAT-III (Wechsler Individual Achievement Test, Third Edition) is used to assess a person’s academic skills across various domains.
-It is designed for individuals from preschool through adulthood and helps to measure abilities in areas such as reading, writing, mathematics, and oral language.
+The Wechsler Individual Achievement Test, Third Edition (WIAT-III) is designed to assess academic skills across a broad range of domains.
+It is suitable for individuals from preschool through to adulthood and explores abilities in areas including reading, writing, mathematics, and oral language.

 Educational assessments are designed to offer a clearer understanding of each person’s unique learning profile, including their strengths, areas where additional support may be helpful, and the factors that influence how they think and learn.